 - 5.1.
 Any student may be temporarily removed from class under this code by a teacher of that class. - 5.2.
 For the purpose of the code, "student" means any student enrolled in the District, including exchange students and open enrollment students. - 5.3.
 For the purpose of this code, a "class" is any class, meeting or activity which students attend or in which they participate while in school under the control or direction of the district. - 5.4.
-A "teacher" is any certified instructor, counselor, nurse, or administrator in employ of the district whose employment by the district requires him or her to hold such certification or permit.
+A "teacher" is any certified instructor, counselor, nurse, or administrator in employment of the district whose employment by the district requires him or her to hold such certification or permit.

 Please note that this policy has been written more for middle and high school situations in the use of the word "class."
 As in past years at the elementary, if a student hurts another by fighting, pushing, shoving and/or tripping, the student may be excused from school for the remainder of the day, at least.
 Parents will be called and asked to pick their children up immediately.
+To help reduce negative behaviors and make better decisions in the future, a student may be offered and provided additional support from administration, faculty, and/or staff.